Destination Moon (film): Development

 By 1949, Pal wanted to get into feature film production.
 He convinced the independent Eagle-Lion Films to co-finance his own two-picture deal, with him putting up half of the money.
 Part of the finance came from Peter Rathvorn and Floyd Odlum, who used to run RKO.
 The first of the two films, The Great Rupert, about a Puppetoon-like dancing squirrel, starring popular comic Jimmy Durante, flopped at the box office.
 But his second feature, Destination Moon, was a major hit.

 Eagle-Lion's publicity department saw the promotional possibilities for a film about a rocket expedition to the Moon.
 They promoted the film heavily in both general family magazines and in many science fiction digest magazines, emphasizing its Technicolor visuals and expert consultants.
 Destination Moon was constantly in the limelight of the era's popular press, including the high-profile Life magazine; by the time the film was shown in theaters, its success seemed a foregone conclusion.

-Pal commissioned an initial screenplay from screenwriters James O'Hanlon and Rip Van Ronkel, but science fiction writer Robert A. Heinlein contributed significantly to Destination Moons final screenplay, and also served as the film's technical adviser.
+Pal commissioned an initial screenplay from screenwriters James O'Hanlon and Rip Van Ronkel, but science fiction writer Robert A. Heinlein contributed significantly to Destination Moons final screenplay, and also served as the film's technical adviser, recounting his experience in the article "Shooting 'Destination Moon'" in the July 1950 issue of Astounding Science Fiction.
 Certain story elements from Heinlein's 1947 juvenile novel Rocket Ship Galileo were adapted for use in the film, and in September, 1950, he published a tie-in novella, "Destination Moon", based on the screenplay.
 The film's storyline also resembles portions of Heinlein's novel The Man Who Sold the Moon, which he wrote in 1949 but did not publish until 1951, a year after the Pal film opened.